goschtl/zope/z3c.objectpolicy/trunk/README.txt

-The objectpolicy package makes it easy to override the default zope.app.securitypolicy.zopepolicy on an object by object basis.
+The objectpolicy package makes it easy to override the default zope.securitypolicy.zopepolicy on an object by object basis.